AnyOldName3/ModOrganizer-to-OpenMW/README.md

 ## Note:

-As of version 2.0.0, ModOrganizer-to-OpenMW has been upgraded to take advantage of Python 3.
-The upgrade to Python 3 is included in the MO 2.1.6 release, and older versions are not compatible with the latest version of this plugin.
-If MO 2.1.5 is still the latest release, you'll probably have to visit the Mod Organizer Discord server to get a release candidate build to use this.
+As of version 4.0.0, ModOrganizer-to-OpenMW must use PyQt6 to work with MO2 2.5.x, forcing a breaking change and allowing old cruft to be stripped out.
-You can still use older versions of this plugin in older Mod Organizer builds (although MO 2.1.2 is the minimum which will work).
+You can still use older versions of this plugin in older Mod Organizer builds (although MO2 2.1.2 is the minimum which will work, and MO2 2.1.6 is required for version 2.0.0+ of this plugin).

 ## Translating this plugin: